-Every adult in our school is important and has the ability to deal with behavioural incidents.
-If an incident takes place in the playground, this will normally be responded to by support staff who all use the same strategies as teaching staff.
+Every adult in our school is important and can deal with behavioural incidents.
+If an incident takes place in the playground, this will normally be responded to by trained support staff who all use the same strategies as teaching staff.
 This allows an intervention to take place immediately and may involve a restorative conversation.
+Support staff should then inform the class teacher.
 It will not usually then be revisited by the class teacher or management team unless further action is required.
 Teachers will deal with almost all behaviours which take place during lessons.
-In order to minimise loss of teaching and learning time, the management team may become involved in a variety of ways, e.g. releasing the class teacher to have a restorative meeting with a child.
+To minimise loss of teaching and learning time, the management team may become involved in a variety of ways, e.g. releasing the class teacher to have a restorative meeting with a child.